openKolibri/klais-16/readme.md

 |    14 | 0x8F       |        143 |

 #### Timeout Refresh
-A display refresh timout is implemented so the display only updates when there is a pause in the data.
+A display refresh timeout is implemented so the display only updates when there is a pause in the data.
 This prevents the display from flickering with intermediate data when a stream of data is being loaded into an array.
-Also makes all the displays update at the exact same time since the time from the lsat byte is the same across all displays in an array.
+This also updates all displays at the exact same time, since the time from the last byte is the same across all displays in an array.

 ```c
 UART_RX_INTERRUPT() {